quantiacs/documentation/en/source/user_guide/data.md

 ![fx](./pictures/fx.png)

-Data for each time series can be loaded using:
+Data for each time series can be loaded using (for example last 5 years):
 ```python
 euro_currency = qndata.imf_load_currency_data(assets=['EUR'], tail=365 * 5)
 ```